Two people dead after multi-vehicle crash on Route 30 near Exit 441

-PENNSYLVANIA, USA — A multi-vehicle crash on Route 30 near Exit 441 has left two people dead, according to Sgt.
+PENNSYLVANIA, USA — A multi-vehicle crash on Route 30 near the exit to Route 441 has left two people dead, according to Sgt.
 Douglas Ober with the West Hempfield Township Police Department.

-The crash has closed Route 30 eastbound between Exit 441 and Prospect Road and Route 30 westbound between the Mountville exit and Exit 441.
+The crash has closed Route 30 eastbound between the exit to Route 441 and Prospect Road and Route 30 westbound between the Mountville exit and the exit to Route 441.

 There is no confirmation on how many vehicles were involved in the crash at this time.